macariojames/wikipedia_contributions/README.md

-# wikipedia_contributions
+# Wikipedia User Contributions Display
-Display a user's contributions to Wikipedia.
+A WP plugin to display a user's contributions to Wikipedia.